The General Assembly of States Parties to the World Heritage Convention

 The General Assembly manages its meetings according to its Rules of Procedure(see document reference WHC-01/GA/1.Rev4).
 Both the General Assembly and General Conference of UNESCO receive a report from the World Heritage Committee on its activities(Rule 49 of the Rules of Procedure of the World Heritage Committee).

-The 23rd session of the General Assembly held at UNESCO Headquarters, from 24 to 26 November 2021, in Room II.
+The 24th session of the General Assembly will be held at UNESCO Headquarters in 2023 (exact date to be confirmed).

 During its session, the General Assembly determines the uniform percentage of contributions to the World Heritage Fund applicable to all States Parties (Article 16(1) of the World Heritage Convention), and elects members to the World Heritage Committee.